musictheory/NilScript/README.md

 squeeze | Object  | Map of squeezed identifiers to original identifiers.
 See [Squeezing and Symbolication](#squeeze) below.

-The `before-compile` key specifies a callback which is called prior to the compiler's oj->js stage.
+The `before-compile` key specifies a callback which is called prior to the compiler's NilScript->js stage.
 This allows you to preprocess files.
-After this callback is invoked, a file's content must be valid oj or JavaScript.
+After this callback is invoked, a file's content must be valid NilScript or JavaScript.

 The `after-compile` key specifies a callback which is called each time the compiler generates JavaScript code for a file.
 This allows you to run the generated JavaScript through a linter (such as [JSHint](http://jshint.com) or [ESLint](http://eslint.org)), or allows further transformations via [Babel](https://babeljs.io).
 When this callback is invoked, a file's content will be valid JavaScript.